When the workshops are over, and the sun starts going down, there is still more fun at the NSSLF.

 - Kids’ Zone–a place for kids, with workshops and creative activities

 - Campout Cabaret, Friday, July 29th starting at dusk.
-Gates open at 3pm.< /li>
+Gates open at 3pm

 - Local Food Potluck and BBQ on Saturday evening July 30th that has to be one of the largest and greatest of its kind anywhere!

-- Music and dancing with Pura Vida and Self Fulfilling Prophecies Saturday, July 30th at starting at 8 pm
+- Music and dancing with DGIIN Saturday, July 29th at starting at 8 pm

-- Food Vendors and a Marketplace Saturday and Sunday, July 30th and 31st
+- Food Vendors and a Marketplace Saturday and Sunday, July 29th and 30th

 - The AV Foodshed Apple Press will be at the Not-So-Simple Living Fair this year for fairgoers to press their own apples into juice.
 Tim Bates will donate apples to make fresh cider for the Community Potluck on Saturday night.
 The press will also be available for the use of those who would like to press their own apples.
 You can take your juice home or donate all or part of it to the Potluck.
 If you are bringing apples, please also bring containers for the juice.